software-architecture-guild/katas-2025/README.md

 #### Anomaly Detection Workflow

-This workflow describes and AI-assisted detection of anomalies in Expert-provided grades.
-The workflow describes the Aptitude test workflow, and with small adjustments can be applied to the Case study submission grades as well.
+This workflow describes an AI-assisted detection of anomalies in Expert-provided grades.
+The workflow defines the Aptitude test workflow, and minor adjustments can also be applied to the Case study submission grades.

 1. **Expert** reviews the Candidate's Submission and provides a grade and feedback.

 2. **Submission Capture Job** injests the submission and sends it to **Anomaly Detection** service.

-3. **Anomaly Detection** finds misalignment between the grades of the submission and other similar submissions and flags it for a review.
+3. **Anomaly Detection** finds misalignment between the submission grades and other similar submissions and flags it for review.
-   - **Submission Search** performs search of submissions with a similar text.
+   - **Submission Search** searches submissions with a similar text.
    - Most similar submissions (top 5) are compared by grade with the original submission.
-   - If the misalignment with similar submissions grades is significant, the submission is forwarded to be re-validated by a **Designated Expert**.
+   - If the misalignment with similar submission grades is significant, the submission is forwarded to be re-validated by a **Designated Expert**.

 3. **Designated Expert** re-validates the submission.
    - Grade and Description is updated.
-   - Anomaly Status (Corrected / Ignored) is sent to **Corrections Capture** service to be analyzed later.
+   - Anomaly Status (Corrected / Ignored) is sent to the **Corrections Capture** service to be analyzed later.

 5. **Corrections Capture** persists the anomaly resolution to **Performance Metrics** DB.

 6. **AI Engineers** access the **Performance Metrics** database analyze the collected data.
-   - Metrics related to AI-usage, validation time, AI accuracy, Experts Accuracy can be calculated based on the collected datasets.
+   - Metrics related to AI usage, validation time, AI accuracy, and expert accuracy can be calculated based on the collected datasets.

 #### Appeals Workflow